Going Home With Something Left: The Real Goal

 The Long View

-I've been in this trade for 25 years.
-I've watched guys who were the best techs in the building lose their marriages, miss their kids growing up, and retire alone because they gave everything to the shop and nothing to home.
-I've watched other guys — not necessarily the top producers — keep their families together and build lives they actually enjoy, because they figured out how to save something for the people waiting at the door.
+It is a real risk in this trade — giving everything to the shop and having nothing left for home.
+Meanwhile, other techs — not necessarily the top producers — keep their families together and build lives they actually enjoy, because they figured out how to save something for the people waiting at the door.

 The dispatch board resets every week.
 Your kids don't.
 The hours you missed don't come back.
 The conversations you were too empty to have don't get a redo.